Golden Baseball Magazine

 Durocher forces Orsatti, Rogell to Gehringer.

-• Fox ends Diz's streak of eight retired in a row by shooting the first pitch into the LF corner for his second two-bagger of the afternoon.
+• Fox ends Diz's streak of eight retired in a row by shooting the first pitch into the left field corner for his second two-bagger of the afternoon.
 Pete thereby sets a World Series record for two-baggers with six and ties him with Babe Ruth for most extra base hits in a series.
 Babe hit three doubles and three HRs in 1928.

 White fans.